kmturley/alley/README.md

 # Alley

-Responsive, cross-browser, table-cell grid layout.
+Responsive, cross-browser, grid layout.
 Only 1KB for the layout and reset css.
 Tested working on Firefox, Safari, Chrome, IE8+.
-Use table-cell layouts which adapt to your browser using percentages.
+Using percentages which adapt and reflow with your browser/screen size.
 Create oocss reusable themes, keeping your layout and styling separate.

  > *The purpose of OOCSS is to encourage code reuse and, ultimately, faster and more efficient stylesheets that are easier to add to and maintain*
  [*[source]*](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/)